 First off, they’re actually called TOLAC (Trial Of Labor After Cesarean).
 But, no one wants to be a Toe-lac.
-They’d rather be a VBAC (a VBAC would actually be a sucessful vaginal birth after cesarean section).
+They’d rather be a VBAC (a VBAC would actually be a successful vaginal birth after cesarean section).
 There, feel educated?

-1. Ask your doctor their VBAC rate.
+1. Ask your doctor about their VBAC rate.
 Some just don’t do them.
 Ever.
 And that’s their choice.
-You have to realize that once a person (because doctors are PEOPLE) have a bad experience with something, they are unlikely to do it again.
+You have to realize that once a person (because doctors are PEOPLE) has a bad experience with something, they are unlikely to do it again.
 Labor and delivery can be a happy place, but VBAC gone wrong can make it a very sad place.

 3. The main concern with VBAC’ing is uterine rupture.
-That means, your uterus will start to pull apart a your old incision.
+That means, your uterus will start to pull apart your old incision.
 Your uterus thins considerably during pregnancy (as it is stretched out).
 That is totally normal.
 You might have heard of people who have a “window” — that means the uterus is so thin, it goes translucent in areas and you can see the baby.
 I have also heard of windows on patients who haven’t had c-sections, so take that for what it’s worth.

 4. You might want to consider an early epidural.
 A few of our anesthesiologists push hard to have an in-dwelling epidural catheter once you’re in labor.
 That way, if you have to have emergency surgery, you won’t need general anesthesia.
 General is no fun.

 5. Go with what your doctor says.
-If your doctor has a few patients that they HAVE done VBAC’s on, consider their opinion.
+If your doctor has a few patients that they HAVE done VBACs on, consider their opinion.
 Why did your first one happen?
 Was it twins, or breech?
 In that case, you don’t have a tested pelvic vault.
 You might want to consider it.
 If you didn’t dilate or the baby didn’t descend, it is likely to not happen again.
 SO, ask your doctor (none of these things I have said here should take the place of asking your doctor — they know you and your health history).